-Barbara joined Carnegie as a networked improvement fellow in 2017.
+Barbara is an associate in networked improvement science.
+She joined Carnegie as a networked improvement fellow in 2017.
 She comes to the Foundation from Oakland Unified School District where, as a mathematics coordinator, she supported teacher professional learning and the development and implementation of middle and high school math curriculum and assessment in the transition to Common Core State Standards.
 Her work in Oakland also focused on building teacher leadership and collaborative communities focused on instructional practice.
 She is passionate about empowering teachers and improving students’ experiences and outcomes in math so that young people see themselves as powerful learners.

 Prior to her work in Oakland, Barbara was a high school math teacher for 12 years in Bay Area schools.
 As part of a highly collaborative math department whose work was studied for its equity-oriented approach, she used Complex Instruction pedagogy to support students to learn and thrive in heterogeneous classrooms.
 She was also a contributing author and editor for a series of middle and high school math textbooks.